anabb55/NLP-MisinformationDetection/README.md

   - Random Forest (with and without simple knowledge base)

 ### Stage 3: Retrieval-Augmented Generation (RAG)
-- Collected scientific documents (e.g., IPCC reports)
-- Chunked and vectorized documents using sentence embeddings
+This section describes the most advanced method used in this project: a **Retrieval-Augmented Classification** pipeline that combines:

+- **Fine-tuned GPT-2** for text classification
+- **SentenceTransformer embeddings** for semantic understanding
-- Stored vectors in FAISS for semantic retrieval
+- **FAISS vector search** for fast retrieval of scientific knowledge
-- Used GPT-2 to generate classification based on retrieved context
+- A custom **RAG-style prompt engineering** workflow

+This hybrid method allows the model to evaluate climate news in the context of **verified scientific evidence**, leading to more accurate and robust classification.